EricssonResearch/calvin-base/calvin/examples/chart/readme.md

 in [chart.py](https://github.com/EricssonResearch/calvin-base/blob/develop/calvin/runtime/south/plugins/charts/google_charts_impl/chart.py)
 will hopefully be of help.

-Run one of the following commands from within the directory the `calvin.conf` file is placed:
+Run the following command from within the directory the `calvin.conf` file is placed:

-### With DHT

-    § csruntime --host localhost --keep-alive nice_looking.calvin

-### Without DHT

-Calvin's internal registry is not strictly needed when running this small example.
-To turn it off and run the application locally add `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` to the command:

     $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive nice_looking.calvin

+## DHT

+Calvin's internal registry is not strictly needed when running this small example, it has therefor been turned off.
+To turn it on and run the application with DHT instead, remove `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` from the command.
+I.e:

+    $ csruntime --host localhost --keep-alive nice_looking.calvin

 ## Other examples